CharlotteGore/dollar/Readme.md

 # dollar

-  A tiny utterly unfancy DOM manipulation thing for a project that can't use anything bigger.
+  A tiny utterly unfancy but cross-browser compatible DOM manipulation thing for a project that can't use anything bigger.

   Useful for building small DOM chunks, tweaking CSS, adding stuff into the head element, and adding Click handlers.
+Surprisingly seems to cover 80% of all the stuff I ever do, though.

   No CSS selector engine, but the methods are chainable.
 So that's nice.